 Figuring out the average distance people hit each club isn’t the easiest thing to do.
 Everything swings the club differently and everyone will hit the ball at different distances.

-I’ve seen case studies from shot tracking companies that list out a bunch of averages.
-If you don’t know, there are shot tracking gadgets such as the Arccos Caddie or Garmin S40 that will track how far you hit the ball.
+I’ve seen case studies from shot-tracking companies that list out a bunch of averages.
+If you don’t know, there are shot-tracking gadgets such as the Arccos Caddie, Shot Scope V3, or Garmin S42 that will track how far you hit the ball.

 The only problem with these numbers is that golfers who wear these are probably better than average.
 I don’t know many high handicaps who have a $300+ golf watch.